tuhh-softsec/LLMSecEval/Code Generation/README.md

 ## Configuration
- To use the OpenAI APIs an API key is needed.
+To use the OpenAI APIs an **API key** is needed.
 Such an API key can be received from the [OpenAI Playground](https://beta.openai.com/playground) after logging into your OpenAI Account and in the API Keys section of the user setting.

  Copy your API key to the [environment file](/src/environments/environment.ts) into the empty string field named *OPENAI_API_KEY*.

- **Important: ** Usage of the Codex model requires beta access to the API which has to be requested from OpenAI.
+ **Important:** Usage of the Codex model requires beta access to the API which has to be requested from OpenAI.

 In this environment file, the parameters for the requests are also configurable.
-Parameters without `nl_` before their name refer to the parameters for program synthesis (NL -> Code Translation) requests and parameters with the `nl_` prefix are used in the request for code explanation (Code -> NL Descriptions).
+Parameters without `nl_` before their name refer to the parameters for program synthesis (NL Descriptions -> Code) requests and parameters with the `nl_` prefix are used in the request for code explanation (Code -> NL Descriptions).

 The parameters are explained best in the [OpenAI Playground](https://beta.openai.com/playground) on the right side.
 The two paremeters *pretext* and *posttext* are string fields that are added to each prompt before or after the "main" prompt, respectively.

 # Functionality
 The web application offers several options for handling requests to and from the OpenAI-API.